-The share of tax credit attributable to an associate and a joint venture, being HK\$262,741,000 (2014: tax expense of HK\$210,305,000), was included in "Share of profit/(loss) of associates and a joint venture" in the consolidated income statement.
+The share of tax expense attributable to an associate and a joint venture, totalling HK\$6,442,000 (2015: share of tax credit of HK\$262,741,000), was included in "Share of profit/(loss) of an associate and a joint venture" in the consolidated income statement.

-The Group has unrecognised deferred tax assets from tax losses arising in Hong Kong, China and Indonesia in an aggregate amount of HK\$316,125,000 (2014: HK\$330,311,000) that are available for offsetting against future taxable profits of the companies in which the losses arose.
-The Group has unrecognised deferred tax assets from deductible temporary differences in an aggregate amount of HK\$532,028,000 (2014: Nil).
+The Group has unrecognised deferred tax assets from tax losses arising in Hong Kong, Australia, Indonesia and China in an aggregate amount of HK\$389,893,000 (2015: HK\$316,125,000) that are available for offsetting against future taxable profits of the companies in which the losses arose.
+The Group has unrecognised deferred tax assets from deductible temporary differences in an aggregate amount of HK\$190,105,000 (2015: HK\$532,028,000).
 In respect of tax losses arising in China, the losses are available for offsetting against future taxable profits for a maximum period of five years.
 Deferred tax assets have not been recognised in respect of these tax losses and deductible temporary differences because they have arisen in companies that have been loss-making for some years and it is considered improbable that taxable profits will be available against which the tax losses can be utilised.